-Unlike a plain-vanilla bond, which pays a fixed rate of interest, a floating rate bond has a variable rate that resets periodically.
+Unlike traditional bonds that pay a fixed rate of interest, floating-rate bonds have a variable rate that resets periodically.
 Typically, the rates are based on either the federal funds rate or the London Interbank Offered Rate (LIBOR) plus an added “spread.”
-Similar to the federal funds rate is a benchmark rate used by banks making short-term loans to other banks.
+Similar to the federal funds rate, LIBOR is a benchmark rate used by banks making short-term loans to other banks.

-For instance, a rate could be quoted as “LIBOR + 0.50%;” if LIBOR stood at 1.00%, the rate would be 1.50%.
+For instance, a rate could be quoted as “LIBOR + 0.50%;” if LIBOR were at 1.00%, the rate would be 1.50%.
 While the yield changes throughout the life of the security as prevailing interest rates fluctuate, the spread (+0.50) typically stays the same.

-How to Invest in Floating Rate Bonds
+How to Invest in Floating-Rate Bonds

 - iShares Floating Rate Note Fund (ticker: FLOT)